graphile/crystal/grafast/website/grafast/step-classes.md

 :::caution

-If your step implements `.get()`, make sure it meets the expectations: ie it correctly accepts a single argument of a string.
+If your step implements `.get()`, make sure it meets the expectations: i.e. it correctly accepts a single argument of a string.
 &ZeroWidthSpace;<grafast /> relies on this assumption; unanticipated behaviours may result from steps which don't adhere to these expectations.